Ahmed-sherifhe1/Rolex-Web-App/README.md

 The optimized build will be stored in the dist directory.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for more information.
+See the <a href="https://github.com/Ahmed-sherifhe1/Rolex-Web-App#MIT-1-ov-file">LICENSE</a> file for more information.

 ### Acknowledgements